sveltejs/kit/.changeset/ten-gorillas-itch.md

 '@sveltejs/kit': patch
 ---

-Throw error if browser.hydrate is false and brower.router is true
+Throw error if browser.hydrate is false and browser.router is true